polifonia-project/ecosystem/content/_polifonia-project/meetups-knowledge-graph/README.md

 A total of 33,309 biographies were collected for knowledge extraction and construction of the KG.
 Currently, the KG contains data on the data extraction of 1000 biographies in the next deliverable.
 The KG will include data on the total number of biographies collected.

-## Competency questions related to MEETUPS ontology module
+## Competency questions related to MEETUPS knowledge graph
 Ortenz
 - What places did musician Z visited in her career?
 - Where did she perform?